 The exchange removes commissions only at the time of sale or purchase, that is, at the time of the transaction.

-But, Jet-Bot’s users have more options to make money, even as the price drops.
-Our spot bots work in both Long and Short positions.
+But, GT App’s users have more options to make money, even as the price drops.
+Our spot strategies work in both Long and Short positions.

 Therefore, we recommend being active even in a falling market.
 You only need to analyze the chart of your coin and switch the bot’s strategy at the right time depending on the direction of the price.